 No later than 24 hours after determining that a University housing student is missing, the Director of Residential Education or designee will notify the emergency contact (for students 18 and over) or the parent/guardian (for students under the age of 18) that the student is believed to be missing.

 The Director of Residential Life or designee may notify the parents or legal guardians of students when the health and wellbeing of a student is determined to be at risk.
 This includes:

 - suicide situations or when students are doing harm to themselves:

 - when students are missing and their whereabouts are unknown;

 - when students are incapacitated requiring EMTs to be called to the scene.

 The University reserves the right not to notify parents or legal guardians.

 Possession of Weapons

-Student residents are prohibited from possessing of guns, ammunition, making of bullets for any kind of weapons or weapons including but not limited to paint, air-soft, pellet guns, darts, squirt guns, bows & arrows, toy guns, taser guns, large knives and swords in the student rooms or anywhere on residence hall premises with the exception of Security Storage lockers in Centennial Hall 1110, 2900 University Avenue when checking in/out a gun, bow & arrows or other weapons.
+Student residents are prohibited from possessing guns, ammunition, making bullets for any kind of weapons or weapons including but not limited to paint, air-soft, pellet guns, darts, squirt guns, bows & arrows, toy guns, taser guns, large knives and swords in the student rooms or anywhere on residence hall premises with the exception of Security Storage lockers in Centennial Hall 1110, 2900 University Avenue when checking in/out a gun, bow & arrows or other weapons.

-Residents must check in and stored their weapons with the Residential Life Office in Centennial Hall.
-Weapons must be unloaded and have a trigger lock mechanism installed when transporting weapon to and from vehicle.
+Residents must check in and store their weapons with the Residential Life Office in Centennial Hall.
+Weapons must be unloaded and have a trigger lock mechanism installed when transporting a weapon to and from vehicle.
 (Complete guidelines are available from the CA or Residential Life Office.)
 See below for the check-in and checkout procedures.